By Kristin Savage, Contributor

 About the Author

 Kristin Savage nourishes, sparks and empowers using the magic of a word.
 She is practicing regularly while reviewing new translation services at Pick Writers and constantly contributing to other educational platforms.
+Also, she is a writer and editor at Studyclerk.com.
 Along with pursuing her degree in Creative Writing, Kristin was gaining experience in the publishing industry, with expertise in marketing strategy for publishers and authors.
 You can find her on Facebook.